atsyplenkov/quarto-blog/data/!publ_list.md

 # Publication list
-Author: Anatoly Tsyplenkov, Created: Sep 2023
+Author: Anatoly Tsyplenkov, Created: Oct 2023

 1. <li class='list-group-item'>Kedich, A., Kharchenko, S., **Tsyplenkov, A.**, Golosov, V..
 2023. _Lateral Moraine Failure in the Valley of the Djankuat Catchment (Central Caucasus) and Subsequent Morphodynamics_.
 Geomorphology 441: 108896.
 DOI: 10.1016/j.geomorph.2023.108896</li>
 2. <li class='list-group-item'>Kharchenko, S.V., Golosov, V.N., **Tsyplenkov, A.S.**, Fedin, A.V., Uspensky, M.I..
 2023. _Rates of Modern Denudation of a Small Catchment in the Middle Mountain Belt of the Greater Caucasus (Case Study of the Gitche-Gizhgit Catchment)_.
 Lomonosov Geography Journal 78: 38--51.
 DOI: 10.55959/MSU0579-9414.5.78.3.4</li>